 Lisa Winter graduated from Arizona State University with a degree in Biological Sciences (Genetics, Cell, and Developmental Bio).
 Prior to bringing her nerdiness to A Plus as an associate editor, she worked as a science writer for IFLScience and co-founded the blog for The Origins Project at ASU.
 She has interviewed 7 Nobel laureates and many other top minds in science.
 After Lisa’s husband completed his service in the United States Air Force, the pair were able to move their 3 children back to their hometown of Muskegon, Michigan where they enjoy going to the beach and cheering on the Michigan State Spartans.

-Clarissa-Jan Lim is an associate editor on the A Plus Trends Team with experience in news, politics and trending stories during her time at Bustle.
-Her work on local Manhattan news, as well as the intersection between BDSM and feminism have also been published.
+Clarissa-Jan Lim is an associate editor on the A Plus Trends Team with experience in news, politics and trending stories during her time at Bustle and her work on local Manhattan news.
 She is a born-and-bred Malaysian, is native to three languages and has a BA in journalism from SUNY Purchase.

 Camille comes to A Plus from the blog Brokelyn, where she helped fellow young Brooklynites live lavishly on whatever pennies they could scrape together.
 She studied History at Yale and spent some time after graduation working in publishing and content writing.
 She's originally from New York City and can often be found trying to explore every block of it by bike.

 Ariana Marini is a writer based on New York.
 She graduated summa cum laude from Emerson College where she earned her Bachelor’s degree in just two years.
 Her previous experience includes Scholastic, NOVA, Everyday Health, and Mechanical Engineering magazine.
 She enjoys writing nonfiction, reading fiction, and watching standup comedy.